hsoft/xibless/docs/api/tabview.rst

 -----------

 The ``TabViewItem`` is created by :meth:`TabView.addTab` and represents a ``NSTabViewItem``.
-You shouldn't create it directly, but you can set it's attributes (except :attr:`TabViewItem.view` which is read-only).
+You shouldn't create it directly, but you can set its attributes (except :attr:`TabViewItem.view` which is read-only).

 .. class:: TabViewItem(tabview, label[, identifier=None])